aarondaniels/Change_Data_Capture/README.md

 - Manage change propogation in various database formats, including RDBMS, Document, Key-value, and distributed-decentralized databases.
 - This will be automated via shell comands, custom scripts, containers, database initilizing, and creating an event loop

-We'll walk through the lesson accordingly:
+## We'll walk through the lesson accordingly:
 1. A walk through on how to incorporate shell commands in a python script followed by adapting these scripts for automating the creation and deletion of containers within terminal.
+2. Database initilation - many DBs, such as redis and mongo, do not require the DB to be initilized.
+However, Cassandra and MySQL do.
+3. database changes - this exercise uses a (script)[timer.py] to simulate periodic changes

 # What Is Change Data Capture (CDC)?